raamana/neuropredict/README.md

 ## Long term goals

 neuropredict is part of a broader intiative to develop easy, comprehensice and standardized predictive analysis.
 See [here](https://drive.google.com/file/d/1A9vVgImZ4_Ud04wOE4n63atr8Uh4rR16/view?usp=sharing) for an overview and the bigger picture idea.

+## Citation

+If `neuropredict` helped you in your research in one way or another, please consider citing one or more of the following, which were essential building blocks of neuropredict:
+ - Pradeep Reddy Raamana.
+(2017, November 18). neuropredict: easy machine learning and standardized predictive analysis of biomarkers (Version 0.4.5).
+Zenodo. http://doi.org/10.5281/zenodo.1058993
+ - Raamana et al, (2017), Python class defining a machine learning dataset ensuring key-based correspondence and maintaining integrity, Journal of Open Source Software, 2(17), 382, doi:10.21105/joss.00382